Diagnosing and Treating Cystic Fibrosis

 - Intravenously (IV) – this is usually reserved for those who are sicker.

-Antiinflammatory medications have also been found to be helpful in CF. Two medications are currently in use, ibuprofen and azithromycin (an antibiotic that’s used as an antiinflammatory agent in CF).
+Anti-inflammatory medications have also been found to be helpful in CF. Two medications are currently in use, azithromycin (an antibiotic that’s used as an anti-inflammatory agent in CF), and ibuprofen.

 In 2015 a combination medication called Ivacaftor/Lumicaftor was approved for children aged 12 years and older.
+Subsequently, it was approved for those 6 years and older.
 This medication helps individuals who carry two genes of the commonest mutation deltaF508 (Class II).

 More medications are in clinical trials and expected to be approved in the near future.
 The medications currently being tested will help those who carry the most common mutation deltaF508 (Class II) and individuals who do not make CFTR protein at all (Class I).